dianuhs/recovery-economics/README.md

 - Does that fit within the RTO we’ve committed to?
 - How much value is at risk if we miss it?
 - How do detection delays change the economics?
-- Over a planning horizon, are storage savings worth the recovery risk?
+- Over a planning horizon, are storage savings actually worth the recovery risk?

 The output is deterministic, auditable, and intentionally opinionated.
 All assumptions are explicit and visible.